Are you looking for some fun ideas to keep the kids occupied this spring and summer?

 Kids of all ages love STEM activities.
 They tend to be very hands-on, allowing kids to be creative and have fun, all while learning.

-Even preschoolers can get in on the fun when it comes to making these plastic egg submarines.
+Even preschoolers can get in on the fun when it comes to STEM.
+Your child will have fun making their very own plastic egg submarine.

 Affiliate links have been used below.
 See my full disclosure here.